-General information technology controls.
-We found that although the Department has taken corrective actions to address certain information technology (IT) control weaknesses, general IT weaknesses still exist.
-Despite the positive efforts made by the Department in certification and accreditation, continuous monitoring and training, the Department needs to make continued improvement in its IT general control environment to fully ensure that financial data being processed on the Department's systems has integrity, is confidentially maintained, and is available when needed.
+Information technology access and configuration management controls.
+We found that although the Department has taken corrective actions to address certain information technology (IT) control weaknesses, access and configuration management control weaknesses still exist.
+Despite the positive efforts made by the Department to implement effective management, operational, and technical controls to help establish sound information security practices over financial management systems, the Department needs to make continued improvement in its IT access and configuration management controls to fully ensure that financial data being processed on the Department's systems has integrity, is securely maintained, and is available only to authorized users.

-Exhibit II presents the status of the prior year significant deficiencies.
+Exhibit II presents the status of the prior year significant deficiency.